ibraheem4/ibraheem4.github.io/_posts/2016-11-22-Sublime-Text-Vs-Atom.md

 Both of these applications are easy to use out-of-the-box, but I thought I would share a few of my preferred configurations.

-You can find plenty of additional documentation on the respective websites.

 Sublime Text
 ---
 Spell Check